ccroth/cody-basic-app/README.md

 ```bash
 kubectl delete PersistentVolumeClaims db-volume
 ```
 **Warning:** deleting the volume will cause the database to lose any added data.
-If after deploying, you want to make any changes to database related values in `values.yaml` (e.g. `db_pass`), you will need to either delete the existing volume with the above command, or change the `volume.name` value in `values.yaml` to something different.<br><br>
+Again, recall that the environment variables for the `cba-mysql` deployment will be stored in the volume.
+Thus, if after deploying, you make any changes to database related values (e.g. `db_pass` or `db_database`) in `values.yaml`, you will need to either delete the existing volume with the above command, or change the `volume.name` value in `values.yaml` to something different (i.e. create a new volume).<br><br>

 <a id="D"></a>
 ## D. Using the App